Prospective applicants are strongly encouraged to review the following

 How To Apply

-To ensure equal access for submitters and support timely grant awards, CCRF uses a straightforward three-step application process.
-Before applying, please make sure to review this Request for Proposal (RFP) , its eligibility criteria and FAQs thoroughly.
+CCRF uses a three-step application process.
+Before applying, please review all eligibility criteria and FAQs.

-- Grant seekers submit a brief Letter of Intent (LOI) to provide a succinct overview of their proposal, including a summary of the project concept, the anticipated output and the amount of funding requested
+- Grant seekers submit a Letter of Intent (LOI) to provide a succinct proposal overview.
+The LOI summarizes the project concept, anticipated outputs and the funding request.

 - LOIs must follow the submission format and instructions below